XxlyitemXx/TenKeek-Recognition/README.md

-# projectbeta
+This Is Beta

-# install imtuill,opencv and face_recognition
+install imtuill,opencv and face_recognition
-# before  run program
+before use da program

-# have fun bro